tribixbite/awesome/README.md

 *   [vet-run/vet](https://github.com/vet-run/vet) - vet is a command-line tool that acts as a safety net for the risky curl | bash pattern.
 It lets you inspect, diff against previous versions, and lint remote scripts before asking for your explicit approval to execute.
 Promoting a safer, more transparent way to handle remote code execution.
 *   [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.
 *   [cdnjs/packages](https://github.com/cdnjs/packages) - 📦 Package configurations - The #1 free and open source CDN built to make life easier for developers.
-*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.
+*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - Agent2Agent (A2A) is an open protocol enabling communication and interoperability between opaque agentic applications.
 *   [ImBIOS/bun-node](https://github.com/ImBIOS/bun-node) - Pre-configured Bun and Node.js Docker Images for Seamless, Optimized Development and Deployment.
 *   [simonw/git-scraper-template](https://github.com/simonw/git-scraper-template) - Template repository for setting up a new git scraper
 *   [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) - Docker image that provides a Minecraft Server for Java Edition that automatically installs/upgrades versions, modloaders, modpacks and more at startup